-No matter how smart your teen is and no matter how strong a relationship you have with them, the fact of the matter is that all adolescents are going to make dumb decisions at some time or another.
-Adolescence is a period of risk-taking – it’s an evolutionary feature to encourage them to “engage in high risk behaviour and leave the village and find a mate”.
-Of course, as I have said in the past, it’s not working too well at the moment because many young people are now living with their parents into their 30s!
-Making bad decisions, experiencing the consequences and then hopefully learning something as a result is an important part of growing into a fully-functioning adult.
+No matter how smart your teen is and no matter how strong a relationship you have with them, the reality is that all adolescents are going to make dumb decisions at some time or another.
+Adolescence is a period of risk-taking – it’s an evolutionary feature to encourage them to “engage in high-risk behaviour and leave the village and find a mate”.
+Of course, as I’ve said before, it’s not working too well at the moment because many young people are now living with their parents into their 30s!
+Making bad decisions, experiencing the consequences and then hopefully learning something as a result is an important part of growing into a fully functioning adult.
 As much as you may want to protect your child from ‘stumbling and falling’, the fact is they have to …

-The real problem with adolescents is that in certain situations, such as at parties when they are around their peers, they are far more likely to make bad decisions, and, in some cases this can lead to tragic consequences.
-The following story is so sad, but typical of when bad choices made by teens at a party can go so wrong …
+Unfortunately, in certain situations, such as at parties when they’re around their peers, adolescents are far more likely to make bad decisions, and, in some cases this can lead to tragic consequences.
+The following story is typical of when bad choices made by teens at a party can go so wrong …

 Belinda’s 16th birthday party was not an open-house, all she wanted was to have a few of her girlfriends over for a sleep-over.
 It was held in the back room, while her parents stayed in the front room, away from the action.
 With no adult supervision the girls started to drink and drink and drink … Seeing she was the birthday girl, Belinda drank quite a lot more than any of the other girls.
 In fact, she drank to the point where she passed out.
 Her friends knew they should do something to keep her safe but unfortunately they were drunk themselves and they got it all wrong.